Refugee Care Collective Team

 Megan Tragethon, Co-Founder & Executive Director

-Holly Rodriguez, Refugee Family Mentor Coordinator
+Holly Rodriguez, Relational Programs Coordinator

 Holly Rodriguez is responsible for recruiting, vetting and matching volunteers with refugee families.
 She works closely with the case management staff at Lutheran Community Services to ensure that incoming families are well cared for during their transition to life in Portland.
 Holly’s background is in teaching English as a Second Language to refugees, immigrants, and international students, and she’s committed to seeing refugees restored and thriving in their new lives in Portland.